 Now like I said, I was a preteen at that time.
-I didn’t have any access to a car, and furthermore, I didn’t even know the name of the restaurant where he’d purchased them.
-We didn’t see that cousin often, and so I began a blind search to find them again.
+I didn’t have any access to a car.
+And furthermore, I didn’t even know the name of the restaurant where he’d purchased them.
+We didn’t see that cousin often.
+So I began a blind search to find them again.

 If only Google had existed back then.
 I kept explaining the tacos to anyone who would listen… “See, it’s made of thick, fried bread…” But it was no use.

-Last year I wrote about their puffy vegan nachos, but this time I’m sharing a vegan version of the food for which Tasty Tacos is known – the puffy taco.
+Last year I shared a recipe inspired by Tasty Tacos for fried vegan nachos.
+But this time I’m sharing a vegan version of the food for which Tasty Tacos is known – the puffy taco.

 By the time I was a high school upperclassman, I was visiting Tasty Tacos multiple times a week to get my fix.